t-ewing/portfolio/index.md

 # Tom Ewing - Portfolio

-## About me
+# About me
-You can use the [editor on GitHub](https://github.com/t-ewing/tomewing.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Hi!
+My name is Tom and I'm soon graduating (July 2022) with a First-Class degree with a Masters of Engineering in Electronic Engineering with Music Technology Systems.

+This page showcases a selection of projects I have worked on, demonstrating my skillsets across **Audio**, **Acoustics**, **DSP**, and **Embedded Engineering**.

+If you would like to contact me or discuss any of these projects in more detail, please reach out using:

+**Email:** thomasewing2000@gmail.com

+**LinkedIn:** www.linkedin.com/in/tom-ewing-41592623a

-## University Projects
+# University Projects

+## Buffaflo - Audio and Multimedia Dataflow Framework for ARM Cortex-M4 Microcontrollers
+**Languages:** _C, Python, GDScript_

+**Skills:** _Embedded Audio Programming, Multirate Systems, DSP, Software and Hardware Debugging_

+Buffaflo (a portmentau of 'Buffer' and 'Flow') is a framework designed for constructing modular and runtime-reconfigurable musical instruments and sonification devices for embedded devices.
+This framework is in active development, and began development as part of my MEng Individual Project to be used for teaching embedded audio programming to 2<sup>nd</sup> Year students.

-### Realtime Linear Predictive Coding Visualiser and Vowel Phoneme Estimator
+## Realtime Linear Predictive Coding Visualiser and Vowel Phoneme Estimator
-**Languages:** MATLAB
+**Languages:** _MATLAB_

-**Skills:** DSP, Real-Time Audio Analysis, Speech Processing
+**Skills:** _DSP, Real-Time Audio Analysis, Speech Processing_

+## Double Bass Physical Modelling Instrument

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for